lumeland/blog/posts/vento-2.md

 some errors so it's not possible to provide detailed info in some cases.
 There may be also some differences between browsers.

-I hope to improve this in next versions.
+I hope this feature can be improved in next versions.
 PR are very appreciated!

 ### Removed sync mode